-You are required to register your vehicle with BFG VLO within 45 days of arrival.
+You are required to register your vehicle with VLO within 45 days of arrival or import.

 You will need the following forms:

-BFG Form 60 - Application for a BFG Form 80 (Special Import Licence)
+Form 60 - Application for a Form 80 (Special Import Licence)

 Form 20 - Application for VLO Registration

 Step 1: Application for a Special Import Licence

 Complete your Application for a Special Import Licence and submit to the Customs and Immigration Office:

-Once processed by C&I, you will receive your Special Import Licence (BFG Form 80).
-You will require this alongside your Application for BFG Registration (BFG Form 20) to register your vehicle.
+Once processed by C&I, you will receive your Special Import Licence (Form 80).
+You will require this alongside your Application for VLO Registration (Form 20) to register your vehicle.

-If your vehicle is over three years old it will require a roadworthiness inspection.
+If your vehicle is over three years old it will require a TüV inspection.

 Vehicle Lighting Test

-During the 45 day period following initial BFG registration, the vehicle owner must ensure that the vehicle has headlights and rear fog lamp(s) suitable for permanent driving in right hand traffic systems, and that a BFG Light Test is passed.
-LHD vehicles not previously registered in the UK are exempt from a BFG Light Test.
+During the 45 day period the vehicle owner must ensure that the vehicle has headlights and rear fog lamp(s) suitable for permanent driving in right hand traffic systems, and that a Light Test is passed.
+LHD vehicles not previously registered in the UK are exempt from a Light Test.

 Step 2: Vehicle Registration Application

-Your Vehicle Registration Application (BFG Form 20) must be submitted with the following documents:
+Your Vehicle Registration Application (Form 20) must be submitted with the following documents: